lepidus/OASwitchboard/README.md

 **Recommended:** a **ROR ID** on at least one author's affiliation.
 It is what lets the OA Switchboard route the message to that institution.

 **Optional:** with the [Funding plugin](https://github.com/ajnyga/funding/tree/stable-3_5_0) installed, funders recorded for an article are included automatically.

+### For your system administrator

+Two standard OJS settings the plugin relies on, normally already in place:

+- **Background jobs** running, so messages are delivered right after publication ([PKP Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/)).
+- **`api_key_secret`** configured, so your credentials are stored encrypted ([how to set one](https://forum.pkp.sfu.ca/t/how-to-generate-a-api-key-secret-code-in-ojs-3/72008)).

+Both are one-time, installation-wide settings.

 ## Day-to-day use